chriskempson/base16-builder/README.md

 Requires Ruby 1.9 or greater.

 ## Usage
+Build all schemes:

     > ./base16
-Build all schemes

-    > ./base16 default.yml
-Build only the "default" theme
+Build only the "default" scheme:

+    > ./base16 schemes/default.yml

+Build a scheme stored on a remote host:

     > ./base16 https://awesome-schemes.com/my-scheme.yml
-Build a scheme stored on some webspace.

 ## Templates
 * Atom